EvanDorsky/portfolio-archive/projects/_posts/2013-12-17-poe-pyrois.md

 banner-position: .45
 team: 4

 desc: "Used a motor to harvest energy from the pedaling of a bike.
-Learned about DC-DC conversion and various energy storage devices (including supercapacitors)."
+Learned about DC-DC conversion and evaluated multiple energy storage methods (including supercapacitors)."

 header: [
 "We built a bike stand that let a user pedal to charge a bank of supercapacitors that could be discharged to charge USB devices.",